NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/resources.md

 Resources can easily be composed together,

-they abstract away the details and inner-workings of the framework

-that would otherwise be required to compose utilities
+they abstract away the details and inner-workings of the framework that would otherwise be exposed to your apps.

 -->